zeichensatz/SynologyPhotosAPI/README.md

 ### Authentication
 #### Login:
 For many API calls you need to be authenticated first.
-You can achieve this by the SYNO.API.Auth as follows.<br/>
+You can achieve this by the SYNO.API.Auth as follows.
+Instead of `auth.cgi` you may also use `entry.cgi` or `query.cgi`.
+All three options did work for me.<br/>
 Just replace `<IP_ADDRESS>`, `<USER>` and `<PASSWORD>` with your data:

 ```